bnb-chain/greenfield-whitepaper/part1.md

 ### 6.2 Data Object Creation

 Users must create "Buckets" before creating objects.
-Similar to the "Bucket" concepts in AWS S3, "buckets" here are a data resource to group data objects from a user.
+Similar to the "Bucket" concept in AWS S3, "buckets" here is a data resource to group data objects from a user.
 All the objects under the same bucket will be stored on the same primary SP and downloadable from that SP.
 Users can create many buckets and store their data objects in different ones.